KennyOgun/customer_behavioural_segmentation_using_unsupervised_learning/README.md

   * tabulate
   * scipy

-**How to Use**
+* **How to Use**

   1. Clone the repository:

     * git clone 'the folder'

   2. Install the required dependencies:

     * pip install -r requirements.txt

   3. Run the analysis:

     * Open the **customer_segment.ipynb** script to run the KMeans clustering and generate visualizations.

-  * Modify the dataset path or customize the number of clusters as needed.

 **Acknowledgements**

-**Customer Data:** The dataset used in this project was provided by [@amdari.io].
+**Customer Data:** The dataset used in this project was provided by @amdari.io